Lenses used in combination with XY galvanometer scanners or polygon scanners are so-called f-theta lenses, plane field objectives or scan lenses.

 The scan length or scan area specifications in this catalog are based on mirror spacing of typical scan heads.
 For other scan systems the parameter “aperture stop” defines the distance of the geometrical center between the mirrors to the mechanical edge of the lens housing.
 The calculated values take a maximum vignetting of 1 % into account.

-Lenses which are marked with an ! are manufactured on request only.
+Lenses which are marked with the following sign are manufactured only on request.

 As previous explanations about LIDT demonstrated, the correct selection of a lens to the laser used and process requirements can be difficult and a general statement about usability is not possible.
 Therefore some basic lens properties are explained here, which are typically needed for specific laser types and give a rough guideline for any selection process.